neoforged/ModDevGradle/README.md

 ### Jar-in-Jar

-To embed external Jar-files into your mod file, you can use the `jarjar` configuration added by the plugin.
+To embed external Jar-files into your mod file, you can use the `jarJar` configuration added by the plugin.

 #### Subprojects